orp0n/Problem_Solving/README.md

-solving all problems from beecrowd
+solving all problems from beecrowd.

+Run Problem
+rename it and remove the dot(.).